Juicy orange and peppery arugula fill this quinoa avocado salad with so much flavor and texture. Perfect as a side dish or a filling lunch.

 - Cook the quinoa.
 This will take about 15 minutes, which gives you enough time to prepare the rest of the salad.

 - Make the dressing.
 Juice fresh oranges, then combine with apple cider vinegar, maple syrup, dijon mustard, shallots and salt.
-I love using a very simple glass citrus juicer to juice the fruit, but you can simply squeeze the juice out by cutting the fruit in half and press on it.
+I love using a very simple glass citrus juicer to juice the fruit, but you can simply squeeze the juice out by cutting the fruit in half and pressing on it.

 Tips when making this recipe